 Maybe the ball is too round and the grass is too green as well.

 Exactly, also how can teams come to WHL and pass us off it if the pitch is so small.
-City and Liverpool managed to use their passing game to great effect on such a small pitch.
+City and victims managed to use their passing game to great effect on such a small pitch.
 How can they adjust?

 .